davidstone/bounded-integer/readme.md

 ## Using policies

-The general form of the class is `bounded_integer::bounded_integer<minimum, maximum, policy>`. `policy` can do pretty much anything, including being stateful to handle bounds that are only known at run-time.
+The general form of the class is `bounded_integer::integer<minimum, maximum, policy>`. `policy` can do pretty much anything, including being stateful to handle bounds that are only known at run-time.

 # bounded_integer installation instructions